mensah50/General-Assembly-Data-Science-Immersive/README.md

 ## Findings and Overview

 The best results were achieved with the Random Forest model with a ROC AUC score of 0.85.
-When looking at the important features, it was apparent that the respondents' opinion of the risk of the seasonal flu vaccine and its effectiveness, whether their doctor had recommended the vaccines, and whether they had health insurance were critical influencers in determining the probability of them having the vaccines or not.
+When looking at the important features, it was apparent that the respondents' opinion of the risk of the seasonal flu vaccine and its effectiveness, were critical influencers in determining the probability of them having the vaccines or not.